-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to:
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their own safety or the safety of others or suffer substantial emotional distress.

-- Fear for the person's safety or the safety of others; or suffer substantial emotional distress. - For the purpose of this definition: - Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - Reasonable person means a reasonable person under similar circumstances and with a similar identity to the victim.
+For this definition:

+- Course of Conduct two or more acts including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with a person's property. - Substantial Emotional Distress significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - Reasonable Person a person under similar circumstances and with a similar identity to the victim.